Edited by Annabel Cooper, Lachy Paterson and Angela Wanhalla

 ANNABEL COOPER is Associate Professor, Department of Sociology, Gender and Social Work at the University of Otago.
 Her research covers a range of subjects in New Zealand cultural history.
 Her edition of Mary Lee's The Not So Poor and her contributions to Sites of Gender: Women, men and modernity in southern Dunedin explored gender, place and poverty in nineteenth-century New Zealand, and she has written further about place in articles on films, suburbs and settler masculinity.
 At present she is researching cultural memory and colonial conflict, and writing about screen narratives of the New Zealand Wars.

-LACHY PATERSON is a Senior Lecturer at Te Tumu: School of Māori, Pacific and Indigenous Studies, and a member of the Centre for Research on Colonial Culture at the University of Otago.
+LACHY PATERSON is a professor at Te Tumu: School of Māori, Pacific and Indigenous Studies, and a member of the Centre for Research on Colonial Culture at the University of Otago.
 His research interests focus on post-contact Māori history, particularly through the use of Māori-language sources.
 A primary research theme is print and textual culture; to date he has published the only monograph on Māori-language newspapers, Colonial Discourses: Niupepa Māori 1855–1863.

 Lucy Mackintosh, Paora Tapsell, Kelvin Day, Sydney J. Shep, David Haines, Jonathan West, Lynette Townsend, F. Jane Teal, Charlotte Macdonald, Catherine Bishop, Kirstine Moffat, Kate Stevens, Jill Haley, Alison Clarke, Wiremu Kīngi, Ruth Harvey, Migoto Eria, Paerau Warbrick, Megan Wells, Rosi Crane, Barbara Brookes, Rebecca Rice, Claire Regnault, Megan Potiki, Steve Austin, Tony Ballantyne, Helen Leach, Kerry Hines, Michael Fitzgerald, Jane Stafford, Roger Blackley, Damian Skinner, Chanel Clarke and Catherine Smith, Ewan Morris, Katie Pickles, Peter Hodder, Rebecca Priestley, Michael J. Stevens, Kate Hunter, Chris Brickell, Genevieve de Pont, Jane McCabe, Safua Akeli, Felicity Barnes, Mark Stocker, Kristyn Harman, Michael Findlay and Gerry Barton, Conal McCarthy and Jonathan Mané-Wheoki